 If you receive an email or text that appears to be from a legitimate source but seems suspicious, do not click on any links or provide any personal information.
 Instead, contact the company directly using contact information from their official website to verify the communication.

-Look at product listings for any signs of fraud.
-These can include vague descriptions, stock images that do not show the actual product, or multiple listings of the same product at different prices.
+Look at product listings for any signs of fraud, including vague descriptions, stock images that do not show the actual product, or multiple listings of the same product at different prices.
+Before making a purchase from a new e-commerce site, research reviews and ratings from other customers.

 Keep a close eye on your bank and credit card statements, as well as your online shopping accounts, to spot any unauthorized transactions quickly.
 Many financial institutions offer alerts that notify you of any suspicious activity on your account.

-Reporting E-Commerce Scams
+Reporting and Recovering from Scams

 If you suspect that you have been the victim of a scam involving your credit card or bank account, contact your financial institution immediately.
 They can help by canceling fraudulent transactions and issuing new cards.
+Update passwords for any compromised accounts, especially those related to financial services.

 Report the scam to relevant authorities, such as the Federal Trade Commission (FTC) in the U.S., or your local consumer protection agency.
 Reporting helps these agencies track scam patterns and potentially warn other consumers.
+Use online tools and resources provided by consumer protection sites to report and research scams.

 Leveraging Technology for Better Security